facebook/docusaurus/website/docs/migrating-from-v1-to-v2.md

 ]
 ```

-Docusaurus v1 creates versioned docs **if and only if the docs content are different** .Your docs structure might look like this if the only docs changed from v1.0.0 to v1.1.0 is `hello.md`.
+Docusaurus v1 creates versioned docs **if and only if the doc content is different**.
+Your docs structure might look like this if the only doc changed from v1.0.0 to v1.1.0 is `hello.md`.

 ```shell
 website